 What makes vinyl so durable?

-- Heat-welded seams – The heat-welded seams of thermoplastic vinyl form a permanent, watertight bond that is stronger than the membrane itself.
+- Heat-welded seams – The heat-welded seams of thermoplastic vinyl form a permanent, watertight bond that is stronger than the roofing membrane itself.
 This is a major advantage over roofing systems that rely on adhesives, tapes, and caulks to seal the seams.

 - Does not support combustion – The vinyl polymer’s composition gives this material an inherent fire resistance not found in alternative materials without additives.
-Vinyl membranes are difficult to ignite, burn very slowly and do not support combustion, tending to self extinguish when the source of flame is removed.
+Vinyl roofing membranes are difficult to ignite, burn very slowly and do not support combustion, tending to self extinguish when the source of flame is removed.
 Vinyl roofs have passed both FM and UL fire testing, achieving unlimited slope approvals.

-- Watertight membrane – Vinyl membranes have been used successfully in waterproofing applications for more than 30 years.
+- Watertight membrane – Vinyl roofing membranes have been used successfully in waterproofing applications for more than 30 years.
 They are manufactured to remain watertight in extreme conditions, including constant dampness, ponding water, high and low alkaline conditions and exposure to plant roots, fungi and bacteria.

 References & News

 - Predictive Service Life Tests for Roofing Membranes [145 KB]

 - Field Investigation and Laboratory Testing of Exposed Poly (Vinyl Chloride) Roof Systems [350 KB]